 - Do I need to call ahead?

-For urgent veterinary care please call the emergency animal hospital listed above to request further instructions and to let them know you are on your way.
+You can also call one of the emergency animal hospitals listed above if your pet is experiencing an emergency after-hours.
+Request further instructions and let them know you are on your way.

 - When is your clinic open?

-Our vet is unable to see walk-in cases at this time, but does see patients by appointment during our regular business hours:
+Our vet is unable to see walk-in cases at this time, but does offer routine care and emergency services by appointment during our regular business hours: